 Select or connect your Airtable account to Zapier (an API key can be generated in your Airtable Account Page), then choose the target folder in your Airtable.

-Pick your Airtable Base and Table under the Set up action (also Airtable Record if Update Record was chosen as the Action Event), you can name the Airtable record and leave notes, do not forget to select your file as Attachments.
+Pick your Airtable Base and Table under the Set up action (also Airtable Record if Update Record was chosen as the Action Event).
+Map the data fields with the fields in Airtable.

 By clicking continue, you will be able to test and review the entire Zap, if the result is to your satisfaction, you are all set to turn on the Zap!